 Since being one of the first 13 Presbyterian congregations in the US to form the More Light Network in 1983, Westminster has fought for the full inclusion of and end of discrimination against the LGBTQ family.
 We do not just accept but celebrate the gifts God has given through our varied sexual orientations and gender understandings.

-Much has changed in and beyond the church since those early days.
-On Jan.
-23, 2017, Westminster hosted the closing ceremony of Open Doors (shown), the local chapter of More Light Presbyterians.
-So many congregations are now welcoming and affirming that the need for the network had diminished but each congregation, including Westminster, remains committed serve with and for the LGBTQ community.
+So many congregations are now welcoming and affirming that the need for the original More Light network has diminished but each congregation, including Westminster, remains committed to serve with and for the LGBTQIA community.

 Reverend Harry B. Stock, Westminster Parish Partner, calls them ‘clobber passages;’ those snippets of scriptures from the Bible that condemn homosexuality, calling it evil and an abomination.
 He believes that for years these passages have been mistranslated and taken out of historical context.